Amicus curiae: Italy

-In the World Trade Organization
+World Trade Organization (WTO)

 The role of amicus curiae briefs in the World Trade Organization (WTO) dispute settlement system is controversial.
 The controversy arises due to the governmental nature of WTO disputes.
 As only WTO members have access to the system, any non-members such as non-governmental organizations (NGOs) are excluded and have no right to be heard.
 Thus the only way for them to contribute to a WTO decision is through amicus curiae briefs.
 To date there is a divergence in approaches in the WTO as to the admissibility of such briefs.

-Panel and Appellate Body reports

 The first WTO case to comprehensively examine the admissibility of amicus curiae briefs was US – Shrimp.
 The case concerned a ban by the US on imports of all shrimp and shrimp products not caught with turtle excluder devices.
 The panel at first instance rejected the two amicus curiae briefs that were submitted by environmental groups, on the basis they were not expressly solicited by the panel under Article 13 of the Dispute Settlement Understanding of the WTO.
 This was overturned by the Appellate Body who held a panel had authority to accept, consider or reject briefs under Articles 12 and 13 of the Dispute Settlement Understanding regardless of whether they were expressly solicited.

 The issue was re-examined in US – Lead and Bismuth II which concerned the imposition of duties by the US on certain imported hot rolled lead and bismuth carbon steel from the UK.
 The Panel at first instance affirmed the position in the US – Shrimp case and accepted two amicus curiae briefs that were submitted.
 On appeal, the Appellate Body relied on Article 17.9 of the Dispute Settlement Understanding and Rule 16(1) of the Working Procedures for Appellate Review to create rules to accept amicus curiae briefs.
 This was deemed as the source of legal authority to accept such briefs by an Appellate Body.

 The next significant case to deal with amicus curiae briefs was EC – Asbestos, where the French government banned domestically produced and imported asbestos products.
 Of the five amicus curiae briefs received by the Panel, only two that were submitted by the European Community, were accepted.
 The panel did not provide any explanation as to why they were accepted or rejected.
 On appeal, the Appellate Body relied on Rule 16(1) of the Working Procedures for Appellate Review to create additional procedures to deal with the amicus curiae briefs.
 Of the 11 briefs submitted, the Appellate Body accepted none on the basis they failed to comply with these additional procedures.